A trip to Berlin. To the heart of the German (and European) canon with Gounod's Faust at Deutsche Oper.

 Philipp Stölzl is a film director - with Nordwand he introduced me to an unknown piece of German mountain climbing history - who explicitly seeks cinematic effects in this 19th century music drama.
 We see a use of slow motion from people who, eventually, freeze into mannequins, we see dolls in rotating tableau vivants.
 It produces beautiful images, but the tower and the rotating platform reduce the staging to a somewhat static whole as the opera progresses.
 It seems as if towards the end the direction has run out of ideas and with the repeatingly turning of the stage, the mise-en-scene has come to a standstill.
 A point of criticism also concerns the Personenregie that delivers some uncomfortable moments.
 Moments at which music and libretto try to connect in vain with the action on stage.
 When the women of Méphistophélès, a kind of Dracula's brides, attack Marguerite's brother, Valentin, the latter seems more interested in maintaining the hollow gesture of a Jesus Christ Pose than in defending himself.
 It is such a moment that the action is thwarted by symbolism.
 Perhaps explainable but a poor attempt to make action, text and music synchronize.
 The result is pretty stiff.

 Stölzl makes significant cuts in Gounod's opera, reduces it from five to four acts and takes out the ballet of the Walpurgis Night because it would serve the convention of the Grand Opera more than it would serve narrative purposes.
-A choice that fits the opera well though it still stands, also after these interventions, that the opera, after a smooth start with arias that serve the story switches to a story that is used to serve beautiful arias.
+A defensible choice that works well for this production.
+But also after these interventions it remains the case that the opera, after a smooth start with arias that serve the story, shifts to a story that is used to serve beautiful arias.
 Something in which this Wagnerian ears seem to hear some gratuitous vanity.

 Philipp Stölzl focuses on the role of Marguerite and it is Nicole Car who does justice to the fate of the unfortunate maid.
 In Car's interpretation Marguerite's desire and suffering become a balm for the soul.
 Charles Castronovo is fine as Faust, both in voice and appearance, it is a role that is a personal favorite of his.
 Siebel, Marguerite's would-be lover, levels with his subject of admiration when it comes to sadness.
 It is a trouser role, a woman playing a men's role, beautifully and sensitively sung by mezzo soprano Vasilisa Berzhanskaya.